redis/redis-doc/docs/manual/pubsub.md

-Please note that when a client using `redis-cli` is in subscription mode, commands such as `UNSUBSCRIBE` and `PUNSUBSCRIBE` cannot be used because `redis-cli` will not accept the commands once more and can only quit the mode with `Ctrl-C`.
+Please note that when a client using `redis-cli` is in subscription mode, commands such as `UNSUBSCRIBE` and `PUNSUBSCRIBE` cannot be used because `redis-cli` will not accept any commands and can only quit the mode with `Ctrl-C`.

 ## Format of pushed messages